nicholaseager/nicholaseager.github.io/_pages/instagram.md

 <img src="https://d10smlm4r150o9.cloudfront.net/profile.jpeg">

-I am Nicholas Eager: Husband, Photographer, Software Engineer, Runner, Designer, Filmmaker, and Adventurer.
+I am an international adventure photographer and film-maker.
+I specialize in documenting all of the tiny, special moments from off the beaten path adventures around the world.

 ---